NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     ALTER TABLE t_journal DROP COLUMN redeliveries;
     ALTER TABLE t_journal DROP COLUMN deleted;

-If migrating from **akka-tools 1.0.5**, you need to apply the following DB-changes:
+If migrating from **akka-tools 1.0.5 or earlier**, you need to apply the following DB-changes which was added in **akka-tools 1.0.6**:

     ALTER TABLE t_snapshot ADD serializerId INT;